 This seminar is required for all writing advisors in the Lawyering Skills Program and is open only to those writing advisors.
 The seminar reinforces the analytical and writing skills taught in the first year legal research and writing curriculum.
 Students in the seminar discuss in detail how to approach analyzing case authority, as well as how to approach the process of predictive and persuasive written argumentation.
 As preparation for the classroom discussion, students prepare several substantive assignments that require them to articulate the process of legal analysis as well as the process of presenting legal analysis in written form.
 In developing these skills students in the seminar work with students in the first year legal research and writing course to refine the writing advisor's and the first years’ understanding of the process of legal analysis and written argumentation.
 Students will also practice their own writing and research skills through several objective and persuasive writing assignments having nothing to do with the first year curriculum.

 WA Seminar Credit Information

 - Students receive five credits for serving as a WA.

 - Student grades are not subject to the mandatory curve.

-- Three credits are graded on a pass/no pass basis (Law 346A/B).
-These three P/NP credits relate to the students’ critiques and other work with the 1Ls assigned to them by their individual professor.
+- Two credits are graded on a pass/no pass basis (Law 346A/B).
+These two P/NP credits relate to the students’ critiques and other work with the 1Ls assigned to them by their individual professor.

 - Students receive three credits for the fall semester and two for the spring semester.

 - Students do not receive any credits for serving as a WA unless they’ve completed the full year.